garlett/multiseat/README.md

 On average the USB port drops once per day because AC interference.
 Sometimes it requires wire replug or driver rebind.

-Did not tried powered usb hub, or an A to A usb cable with power supply (from old smartphone).
+Injecting 5v (from old smartphone power supply with A to A usb cable) does not improve stability, so, powered usb hub may yeld the same results.

-# Wireless Mouse and Keyboard
+# Wireless Mouse and Keyboard (not recommended)
 - Krab KBKTM10 combo  U$ 7.50, working at 5 meters with obstacles (k=AAA m=AA).
 - Mtek KM5239  combo U$ 13.00, working at 5 meters with obstacles (k=AA m=AAA+AAA).
 - Satellite AK-726G combo U$ 11.00, working at 5 meters with obstacles, the mouse have a bug that lags after resume from idle and the keyborad eat characters (k=AA m=AA).